-Navigating between districts is part of the campus experience and should be attractive, convenient and enjoyable.
+KNIT CAMPUS DISTRICTS AND CITY NEIGHBORHOODS INTO A CLEAR, SAFE, AND VIBRANT ENVIRONMENT and should be attractive, convenient and enjoyable.
 This Campus Master Plan envisions a series of walks and routes, all well designed, but varying in character depending on the context.
-This net-work will improve connections to the world-class institutions in University Circle as the Nord Family Greenway links the Cleveland Museum of Art with the Milton and Tamar Maltz Performing Arts Center (MPAC) and the Tinkham Veale University Center.
+This net-work will improve connections to the world-class institutions in University Circle as the Nord Family Greenway links the Cleveland Museum of Art, with the Milton and Tamar Maltz Performing Arts Center (MPAC) and the Tinkham Veale University Center.
 The network will further reinforce the identity of University Circle as one big campus.
 The routes must adjust to campus and neighborhood scales and signify where the campus begins and ends.
-Gateways can be as subtle as a change in pavement, lighting, site furniture and sign-age, but they must be consistent to be effective.
+Gateways can be as subtle as a change in pavement, lighting, site furniture and sign-age, but they must be consistent to be

 Pedestrians and cyclists need clear and accessible routes to easily navigate among buildings, districts and neighborhoods.
-Their passage and safety should take priority over non-emergency vehicle traffic.
-Many streets, Euclid Avenue in particular, are barriers rather than seams between districts and should be transformed into pedestrian-friendly environments through lighting, improved signage, streetscape improvements and street furnishings.
-Together, these elements lend human scale, simplify navigation and safely accommodate multiple modes of transportation.
+Their passage and safety should take priority over non-emergency